mcmire/dotfiles/README.md

 * [SuperTab][vim-supertab] -- an autocomplete that's admittedly dumb, but also doesn't get in your way
 * [Ale][ale] -- an asychronous linter that can also autoformat files
-* [indentLine][indentLine] -- gives you a horizontal grid so you can quickly tell if a line is misindented
+* [indentLine][indentLine] -- a horizontal grid so you can quickly tell if a line is misindented
 * [surround][vim-surround] -- a way to quickly surround a selection or text object with non-pairing or pairing characters (`"`", `'`', `(`, `)`, etc.)
 * [togglecursor][vim-togglecursor] -- makes insert and command modes more